Aveygo/NixMLShell/README.md

 # NixMLShell
-A simple nix-shell that makes it mucho bueno to set up pytorch and opencv, as well as any other pip packages.
+A simple nix-shell that makes it mucho bueno to set up some popular python ml libraries, as well as any other pip packages not available in nixpkgs.

 I stuggled quite a bit trying to wrap my head around the "nix" way of development.
 Turns out, it's kinda a pain.
 I love it.

-This is a nix shell that sets up openGL / some other standard libraries to work with opencv & pytorch, and creates a python virtual environment to make it easy to install them with pip.
+This is a nix shell that sets up openGL / some other standard libraries to work with opencv/pytorch/numpy, and creates a python virtual environment to make it easy to install them with pip.

-Please note that I only use nvidia, and that i'm still learning and maybe there is a better way to do this.
+I will add that this is not the "nix" way of doing things - a better way would be using a pip requirements file or using the nix packages repository, but aint no body got time for that.

 Make sure you have opengl enabled in your ```configuration.nix```:
 ```